hcwongleo/bedrock-agentic-dental-assistant/README.md

-# Guidance for Agentic Workflows for Intelligent Document Processing on AWS
+# Guidance for Agentic Workflows for Intelligent Dental Order Processing on AWS

 ## Overview

-This repository provides an automated loan application processing system that streamlines document submission, verification, underwriting and approval processes.
-The solution helps financial institutions reduce manual processing time, minimize errors, and provide better customer experience through AI-powered document processing and validation.
+This repository provides an automated dental order processing system that streamlines order submission, verification, and approval processes.
+The solution helps dental laboratories reduce manual processing time, minimize errors, and provide better customer experience through AI-powered order processing and validation.

 ## Table of Contents